 A CCTV drain survey should be on your radar if you’re looking to buy a new house.
-Given the recent government 95% mortgage announcement, a lot more of us are considering getting on the property ladder.
+Given the government 95% mortgage announcement last year, a lot more of us are considering getting on the property ladder.
 The in-depth inspection can identify a problem before it causes damage to your new property, preventing the cost of calling out emergency repair engineers.

 This drain service is particularly useful for those of you who are about to buy a house.
 While some issues are quick and easy to repair, others may require several days worth of work.
 With your drainage report, you can consult with an engineer before you move in.
 You can arrange any work that needs to be completed before you move in and will have a clear idea of the conditions of your drains.